Fata Morgana (mirage): Hy Brasil

-Hy Brasil is an island that was said to appear once every few years off the coast of Co.
-Kerry, Ireland.
+Hy Brasil is an island that was said to appear once every few years off the coast of County Kerry, Ireland.
 Hy Brasil has been drawn on ancient maps as a perfectly circular island with a river running directly through it.

 Lake Ontario

 Lake Ontario is said to be famous for mirages, with opposite shorelines becoming clearly visible during the events.

 In July 1866, mirages of boats and islands were seen from Kingston, Ontario.

 Here the described mirages of vessels "could only be seen with the aid of a telescope".
 It is often the case when observing a Fata Morgana that one needs to use a telescope or binoculars to really make out the mirage.
 The "cloud" that the article mentions a few times probably refers to a duct.

 On 25 August 1894, Scientific American described a "remarkable mirage" seen by the citizens of Buffalo, New York.

 This description might refer to looming owing to inversion rather than to an actual mirage.